thisoldgeek/ESP8266-Weather-Display/README.md

 # **ESP8266 Weather Display**
 ## *Description:*
 This is an Arduino project that uses the cheap ESP8266 WiFi module.
+For more details see the blog posting: http://thisoldgeek.blogspot.com/2015/01/esp8266-weather-display.html

 The sketch connects to wunderground.com and returns current weather conditions for your location every 15 minutes.
 The returned data is formatted as JSON.
 The